SAP-archive/teched2020-DEV263/exercises/ex5_sap_jwt_trust_acl/README.md

 # Exercise 5 - Follow up tasks due to deprecation of SAP_JWT_TRUST_ACL

-This exercise is only relevant for communications between applications / services with or without principal propagation.
+This exercise is only relevant for communications between applications and/or services.

-An operator has no longer to maintain the environment parameter SAP_JWT_TRUST_ACL with landscape specific values as part of the deployment descriptor (e.g. manifest.yml).
+An operator needs no longer to maintain the ``SAP_JWT_TRUST_ACL`` environment variable with landscape specific values as part of the deployment descriptor (e.g. ``manifest.yml``).

-Instead, if a business application A wants to call an application B, it is now mandatory that application B grants at least one scope to the calling business application A. Furthermore business application A must accept these granted scopes or authorities as part of the application security descriptor.
+Instead, if a business application A wants to call an application B, it is now mandatory that application B grants at least one scope to the calling business application A. Furthermore, business application A must accept these granted scopes or authorities as part of the application security descriptor.

-## Exercise 5.1 Check Prerequisites
+## Exercise 5.1 Check prerequisites
-So, Service/Application B can get rid of SAP_JWT_TRUST_ACL environment variable, when using one of these client library versions:
+So, Service/application B can get rid of ``SAP_JWT_TRUST_ACL`` environment variable, when using one of these client library versions:

 - java-security >= 2.7.5
 - spring-xsuaa